Our Event creation process is designed to be lightweight but robust if needed— you can get an Event live in just 3 steps.

 Event Start Date/Timeand

-Event End Date/Timeshould be used for formula fields, email templates, etc. These two fields will pull the correct date and time regardless of timezone for the attendee.
+Event End Date/Timeshould be used for formula fields, email templates, etc. They will pull the correct date and time regardless of timezone for the Attendee.

 - Add an image.

-- When opening your event, this will be on the cover of the event.
+- When opening your Event, this image will appear on the cover of the Event.

-- URL link needs to be HTTPS, not HTTP.
+- The URL link needs to be HTTPS, not HTTP.